WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 U.S. laws hold immigrants to high moral standards, wielding the power to remove immigrants temporarily or permanently if they get convicted of a felony or certain lesser crimes.
 There are six main categories of “deportable” crimes:

 - Aggravated felony.
-This is a broad category of offense that includes murder, rape, sexual abuse, drug trafficking, and many firearm offenses.
+This is a broad category of offense that includes murder, sex crimes like rape or sexual abuse, drug trafficking, and many firearm offenses.
 This category also includes some misdemeanors.

 - Crimes involving moral turpitude.
 If a crime is inherently vile, base, or depraved, it may lead to deportation.
 This includes most sexual offenses, aggravated assaults, and theft or forgery.